AlexLaw978/2BDP/README.md

 require(parallel)
 require(ggplot2)
 ```
 Note: It was developed on Windows OS with parallel features working on Windows.
-Parallel operations were untested on Linux-based systems.
+Never tested on Linux-based systems.

 ## Installation
 1. Download R script (2bdp.R) from GitHub